| name | bigquery |

 Data Loading

-- Validate before loading: Use
+--data -to pipe data from applications or transformations - Validate before loading: Use

---dry-runflag - Handle bad records: Set
+--dry-runflag to test configurations - Handle bad records: Set

 --max-bad-recordsfor messy data - Choose write disposition:

-replacefor full refresh,appendfor incremental - Use external tables: For data that changes frequently in GCS
+replacefor full refresh,appendfor incremental - Use external tables: For data that changes frequently in GCS (no data copying)

 MCP Server